adamjyee/adamjyee/README.md

 - 👋 Hi, I’m Adam Wright
-- 👀 I’m interested in programming for my computer science degree
+- 👀 I’m interested in programming for my Computer Science degree (BSc)
-- 🌱 I’m currently learning C++ and more for my degree
-- 💞️ I’m looking to collaborate on nothing yet, but I want to work in a group when I have a good project to do
 - 📫 How to reach me: you can email me at adamjwright@rocketmail.com
+- 🌱 I’m currently learning C++, SQL, Web Development, Linux kernel.

 <!---
 adamjyee/adamjyee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.